mrchrisneal/DashPad/docs/api/quick-start.md

 ## Prerequisites

 - **A Linux Server:** The DashPad-API container must run on the Linux-based machine you intend to monitor.
 - **Docker** & Docker **Compose:** You must have a working installation of Docker and Docker Compose on the server.
+    - If you can execute `docker run hello-world` in a terminal without any issues, you've got Docker installed!
+    - If you can execute either `docker compose version` (or `docker-compose --version` on older installations) and get a version number (like `Docker Compose version v2.16.0`), you've got Docker Compose installed!

 ## Step 1: Create the Docker Compose File